 Because they are native to the Mediterranean area which is very dry, they do not grow well in the very humid climate of the Southeast.
 They grow better in the cooler, dryer climate of the Northeast US.

 The plants are hardy in zones 5 – 8.
 They are biennial which means that they only live for two years.
 The first year, they grow a rosette of leaves which dies after the first frost in the fall.
+Only the leaves die.
+The roots stay alive all winter underground.
 The second year, the rosette of leaves returns and the plants flower, produce seed and then die permanently after the first frost.

 The second year, when they grow more upright, the plants can be 18 – 36 inches feet tall and 9 – 16 inches wide.

 The flowers, which are bell shaped, grow from the upright stems.
 They can be pink, white, blue or violet.
 Bloom time is May through July.
 If you allow the flowers to die and go to seed, the seed will drop into your garden and new plants will start growing which will bloom the following year.

 To ensure blooms every year, most gardeners plant Canterbury bell seeds every year so that they will have both first and second year plants in their gardens every year.

 Grow them in your cutting garden.
 Canterbury bells can be used in cut flower arrangements.

 Bee keepers believe that the pollen of Canterbury bells makes especially flavorful honey.